-The appeal of anonymous car insurance is clear.
-You can get a quote for your vehicle without submitting personal information or being bothered by pesky car insurance agents.
+The appeal of anonymous car insurance is clear: you can get a quote for your vehicle without submitting personal information or dealing with car insurance agents.
 But a reliable anonymous car insurance quote can be hard to get.
-Because car insurance reflects the risk presented by your driving and your vehicle specifically, remaining anonymous throughout the insurance-shopping process isn't really an option.
+Because car insurance reflects the risk presented by your driving record and your vehicle specifically, remaining anonymous throughout the insurance-shopping process isn't really an option.

 However, some companies make it a bit easier to get an anonymous quote.
 In these cases, the only info you need to submit accurately is your ZIP code, date of birth, driving record, and vehicle information.
 These rating factors are fairly significant aspects of your premium.
 If you want your quote to be reliable, you should provide accurate info.
 Once you receive a quote, you’ll be given a quote number.
 You can use this later if you want to fetch your quote and purchase a policy.

 Another way to get an anonymous quote is to avoid insurance companies altogether and use a comparison website.
 These tools allow you to follow the same process as you would with an insurance company, but they'll provide quotes from a variety of insurers.
-This way, you only have to create an alias once.
+This way, you only need to create an alias once.

 Follow-up phone calls are a common complaint from insurance shoppers looking for quotes online.
 The most effective way to avoid spammers is to use legitimate, trusted comparison sites.
 The Zebra takes pride in its strict no-spam policy, allowing shoppers to compare quotes from an array of insurers without being hounded by spam calls.